 Let it be said that I’m never buying store-bought granola again.

-I made my first-ever batch of homemade granola today, and Oh My Goodness!!
-It’s sweet, it’s crunchy and the maple-cinnamon flavour is absolutely divine.
-I seriously can’t stop eating it.
+I made my first-ever batch of homemade granola this week, and oh my!
+It’s sweet, it’s crunchy and the maple-cinnamon flavour is divine.
+I can’t stop eating it.

-Don’t feel that you have to make your homemade granola with chickpeas if you’re not crazy about them.
-There’s lots of room for play with a granola recipe.
-For example, most homemade granolas call for old-fashioned oats, but I didn’t have any so I used quick oats (also known instant oats).
-They worked beautifully.
+If you’re not crazy about chickpeas in your granola, you don’t have to use them.
+There’s lots of room for play with this recipe.
+For example, most homemade granolas call for old-fashioned oats, but I had quick oats in my pantry and they worked beautifully.
 I used pecans in my granola, but feel free to use cashews, peanuts or almonds instead.
 Go ahead and switch out the pumpkin seeds for sunflower or hemp seeds if you like.

-Want to add some fruit to your granola?
-Add raisins or dried cranberries or apricots.
+Want to add some fruit?
+Add raisins, dried cranberries or dried apricots would be lovely.
 Got a sweet tooth?
 Toss in a some chocolate chips.
 How about coconut and dried pineapple for a tropical twist?
 The possibilities are endless when you’re making your own granola.

 - 15 oz. tin of chickpeas, drained and rinsed